JoviDeCroock/blog-portfolio/content/blog/webdev/modern.md

 [POC](https://www.github.com/jovidecroock/POC-ModulerLegacyBuild)

-Personally my two cents after making the above work is that we have endless possibilities in terms of supporting all browsers and shipping ES2015 to the majority.
+Personally, my two cents after making the above work is that we have endless possibilities in terms of supporting legacy browsers aswell as ship ES2015 to the evergreen browsers.

 ## Closing thoughts